psycedelicAI/high-security-facility-concept/docs/operations/incident-response.md

 - ticket review
 - credential replacement
 - camera and sensor verification
+- door-state verification
 - zone revalidation
 - controlled return to normal operations
 - post-incident review

-Recovery is not merely technical reset.
+Recovery is not merely a technical reset.

 It is restoration of controlled operational legitimacy.